Skip to main content

 The Evaluation Profile Tab

-Creating the evaluation profile and setting up the criteria takes place in the Evaluation Profile tab, accessed via Indigo > HR > Job Evaluation Tool.
+Creating the evaluation profile, managing it and setting up the criteria takes place in the Evaluation Profile tab, accessed via Indigo > HR > Job Evaluation Tool.

 The screen will appear differently depending on whether a company profile already exists or not.
-If no profile has been set up, you must create one before establishing the criteria.
-From this same screen, you can also view and edit an existing profile (marked red) and its associated criteria (orange).
+If a profile already exists you can also view and edit an existing profile (marked red) and its associated criteria (orange).

 Creating a New Profile